dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access to-exchange-online-with-microsoft-intune.md

 Before you can configure conditional access you must:

--   Use an Office 365 subscription that includes Exchange Online (such as E3) and users must be licensed for Exchange Online.
+-   Have an Office 365 subscription that includes Exchange Online (such as E3) and users must be licensed for Exchange Online.

 -  Consider configuring the optional **Microsoft Intune service to service connector**  which connects [!INCLUDE[wit_nextref](../Token/wit_nextref_md.md)] to Microsoft Exchange Online and helps you manage device information through the [!INCLUDE[wit_nextref](../Token/wit_nextref_md.md)] console.
 You do not need to use the connector to use compliance policies or conditional access policies, but is required to run reports that help evaluate the impact of conditional access.